Academic Affairs Manual (ACD)

 a.
 Administrative committees

-1. The Executive Committee
+1. the Executive Committee

-2. The Committee on Committees
+2. the Committee on Committees.

 b.
 Academic affairs committees

-1. The Curriculum and Academic Programs Committee
+1. the Curriculum and Academic Programs Committee

-3. The Personnel Committee
+2. the Personnel Committee

 c.
 Other committees

-1. The University Affairs Committee
+1. the University Services and Facilities Committee

 2. The normal term of the elected members of any senate committee shall be two years.
 Membership on a senate committee terminates upon expiration of senate membership.

-3. The purpose and function of senate committees shall be to provide services, process information, and generate recommendations so that the senate may carry out its responsibilities as indicated in Article I.D.1. and Article II.D. of the constitution.
+3. The purpose and function of senate committees shall be to provide services, process information, and generate recommendations so that the senate may carry out its responsibilities as indicated in Article I.D.1. and Article II.D. of the constitution:

 4. Senate committees shall be established by amending this bylaw to include the name and description of the new committee.

-6. The senate may ask the university president to instruct a university standing committee to serve as an ad hoc committee of the senate to perform a specific task related to an area of responsibility common to both the senate and that standing committee.
+5. The senate may ask the university president to instruct a university standing committee to serve as an ad hoc committee of the senate to perform a specific task related to an area of responsibility common to both the senate and that standing committee.

-1. Ex officio representation from the Academic Assembly on all university standing committees and boards with appointment by the senate.
+1. ex officio representation from the Academic Assembly on all university standing committees and boards with appointment by the senate

-9. Administrative committees of the senate
+7. Administrative committees of the senate

 a.
-The Executive Committee
+Executive Committee

 1. Membership